Xilinx/wireless-xorif/src/README.md

 ### libxorif

-* This directory contains the source files and Makefile for the ORAN-Radio-Interface C API Library
+* This directory contains the source files and Makefile for the ORAN-Radio-Interface Front-Haul Interface C Library

 ### xorif-app